MadeForMoney/MadeForMoney/README.md

 # About-me
 # Hi there, I'm Nithi 👋

+# ML while not smart: learn(data)

 Turning noise into knowledge.

-# ml while not smart: learn(data)

 ---